wowace-clone/Ace2/readme.txt

+[b]Current Version: 2.0.$Revision$ Release Candidate 1[/b]

 Ace2 is an embeddable framework for rapid mod development.

-[b]Current Version: 2.0.3870 Release Candidate 1[/b]

 [b]Features:[/b][list]
 [*]100% embeddable.
 An Ace2 addon should never require a dependency.